 Additional safety equipment to keep onboard includes, but isn’t limited to, fire extinguishers, flares, a fully stocked first aid kit, a throwable rescue device, operable navigation lights, a horn capable of producing a four-second blast, and an operational bilge pump (internal or external).

 Tools and Spares

-In addition to the required safety equipment for proper boat operation, there are a number of tools you should always keep on board.
-As the saying goes, “It’s better to have it and not need it then to need it and not have it.”
-Before you ever leave shore, put a toolkit together that will always live onboard.
+In addition to the required safety equipment for proper boat operation, there are a number of tools you should include on your checklist for first-time boaters.
+As the saying goes, “It’s better to have it and not need it than to need it and not have it.”
+Before you ever leave the shore, put a toolkit together that will always live onboard.

 A proper boating toolkit should include appropriate wrenches, screwdrivers, flashlights, duct tape, and other tools specific to your boat’s operation.
-You should also keep a kit of spare supplies on board, which includes items like fuel filter, light bulbs, head parts, hull plugs, engine oil, spark plugs, gear lube, and extra prop and required hardware.
-Necessary back up supplies for your boat trailer include spare tire, bearing and hub set, fenders, and more.
+You should also keep a kit of spare supplies on board, which includes items like fuel filters, light bulbs, head parts, drain plugs, engine oil, spark plugs, gear lube, and an extra propeller.
+Necessary backup supplies for your boat trailer include a spare tire, a bearing and hub set, fenders, and more.